11kwak/Pygame_SuperSon7_Shooting_Game/readme.md

 - SUANLAB YOUTUBE

 ## License

-- Free and open-source licensed under the MIT License.
 - I don't have the copyright on all sounds and photos in the game.
+- Just Fan Game, plz don't sue me.
+I love all the soccer players.
+- If there is a copyright issue, please send me an e-mail one1e@naver.com
-- I love all the soccer players.
-2022 Son Heung-min Ballon d'Or Gazua!!!
+- 2022 Son Heung-min Ballon d'Or Gazua!!!